 Local Flap Surgery

 In some cases, local tissues can be rearranged to form a “flap,” covering the wound and minimizing any of the visible signs of skin cancer treatment.

-Our plastic and reconstructive surgeons can also graft pieces of tendon to help replace any lost or damaged tissue, curbing the aesthetic or functional side effects of skin cancer treatment.
+Our reconstructive surgeons can also graft pieces of tendon to help replace any lost or damaged tissue, curbing the aesthetic or functional side effects of skin cancer treatment.

 Artificial implants may sometimes be needed to address significant tissue loss.
 These implants allow you to regain your pre-cancer appearance, as well as any lost functionality.